 With some of the harshest marijuana laws in the country, residents of The Volunteer State should never volunteer their status of possessing illegal substances.
-Instead, they should familiarize themselves with local paraphernalia laws in order to avoid these strict penalties.
+The only permitted form of marijuana is non-intoxicating CBD, and possession of the drug for any other use is a crime.

 Marijuana is legal in Tennessee only for limited, non-intoxicating medical use.
 Possession, delivery, sale, and cultivation for any other purpose is a crime.
 Special rules apply to cannabis concentrates and paraphernalia.

 Possession of up to half an ounce of marijuana is a misdemeanor in Tennessee and is punishable by up to one year in jail and $250 in fines on a first conviction.
-On a subsequent conviction, the maximum possible fine doubles to $500.
+On a subsequent conviction, the fine doubles to $500.
+Fines for possession are mandatory.

 It is a felony in Tennessee to sell half an ounce of marijuana or more.
 A mandatory minimum sentence of one year in jail applies to sale of between half an ounce and 10 pounds, together with a maximum of six years in prison and a top fine of $5,000.